LiamJCates/Programming-Notes/C++/PointersAndReferences.md

 To avoid this problem, some programmers follow the convention of assigning NULL to a pointer when initializing it or after it has been deleted.
 They also always check a pointer for validity (by comparing against NULL) before dereferencing it using operator (*).

+std::unique_ptr

+Dynamically Allocating with new
+The heap is a special place where you can declare storage.
+However, to use this storage, you take a different approach from simply declaring a variable.

+To allocate memory on the heap, you need to do two things: First, declare a pointer variable.
+Second, call a function named new.
+The new function is a little different from other functions in that you don’t put parentheses around its parameter.
+For this reason, it’s actually considered to be an operator.

+To use the new function, you specify the type of variable you want to create.
+For example, the following line creates a new integer variable: int *somewhere = new int;

+int *ptr = new int;
+*ptr = 10;
+cout << *ptr << endl;
+return 0;

+When you allocate memory on the heap by calling the new function and you’re finished using the memory, you need to let the computer know, whether it’s just a little bit of memory or a lot.

+The way you free the memory is by calling the delete function and passing the name of the pointer: delete MyPointer;